cancellogic/lecturner/README.md

 ### Crane (LLM + TTS server)
 Lecturner uses [Crane](https://github.com/lucasjinreal/Crane) as its inference backend.
-Clone and build it yourself — Lecturner expects the `crane-oai` binary on disk.
+Clone and build it yourself (not mine to distribute) — Lecturner expects the `crane-oai` binary on disk.
+I'm quite impressed with crane.

 ```bash
 git clone https://github.com/lucasjinreal/Crane